AP-Skill-Development-Corporation/VEMU-MECH-B/README.md

 ## Day-02(22-02-2022):
   - Input and Output Formatting with sample examples on each
   - Conditional Statements(if,if-else,nested if) with sample examples on each

+## Day-03(23-02-2022):
+  - Control Statements with sample examples on each
+  - Jumping statements with sample examples on each
+  - Practiced some hackerrank problems upto Conditional Statements